Our Evolving Relationship with Food

 Examining Your Family’s Relationship with Food

-An eating disorder can develop out of a range of factors relating to how we were raised, including the environment we grew up in and our parental figure’s own relationship with food.
-Consider these aspects of a primary caregiver that may have affected your connections with food:
+An eating disorder can develop out of a range of factors relating to how we were raised.
+This may be the environment we grew up in and our parental figure’s own relationship with food.

 • A primary caregiver constantly dieting and restricting certain foods